snl-dakota/dakota/docs/user/usingdakota/inputfile/model.rst

 better in the general case.

-The only required keyword when using a subspace model is the ``truth_model_pointer`` which points to the underlying model (specified by its ``id_model``) on which to build the subspace.
-The ``subspace`` model requires either analytical (preferred) or numerical gradients of the response functions.
+The only required keyword when using a subspace model is the :dakkw:`model-active_subspace-truth_model_pointer` which points to the (via :dakkw:`model-id_model`) of the underlying model on which to build the subspace.
+A subspace model requires either analytical (preferred) or numerical gradients of the response functions.
 The active subspace model first samples the gradient of the fullspace model.
-The number of gradient samples can be specified with ``initial_samples``.
+The number of gradient samples can be specified with :dakkw:`model-active_subspace-initial_samples`.
 The gradient samples are compiled into the columns of a matrix.
 A singular value decomposition is performed of the derivative matrix and the resulting singular values and vectors are used to determine the basis vectors and size of the active subspace.

 Constantine :cite:p:`constantine2015active` recommends
-choosing ``initial_samples`` such that:
+choosing the initial samples such that:

-.. math:: \text{\texttt{initial\_samples}} = \alpha k \log(m),
+.. math:: \mathtt{initial\_samples} = \alpha k \log(m),

 where :math:`\alpha` is an oversampling factor between 2 and 10, :math:`k` is the number of singular values to approximate, and :math:`m`